 *We love having volunteers serve for years at a time, but we also understand that life unfolds in seasons.
 Therefore, serving in Children’s Ministry is not a life-long commitment.
-By signing the acknowledgment and agreement statement, volunteers commit to serve for one school year (August to August).
+By signing the acknowledgment and agreement statement, volunteers commit to serving for one school year (August to August).

 - Be members in good standing at HHBC